dannysheehan/devops-workstation/README.md

 * current k8s context

+Optionally, if you **really** want to treat your servers as pets.
-Optionally, allows you to easily push out bash profiles to the servers you manage with all your favourite aliases included:
+You can push out bash profiles to the servers you manage with all your favourite aliases included:

 * .basrhc aliases and settings
 * .vimrc configuration